Hello! Welcome to my world.

 For most of my stories with their illustrations, and a few of my paintings, I attempt to mix the best properties of High Art and Low Art (Popular Art).
 In doing so I employ the four primary historical functions of art that are perennial to human nature.
 These four functions have been employed by our ancestors for thousands of years in all cultures the world over, which continue to operate today, primarily in popular and tribal cultures.
 Each of the four functions have many sub-functions.
 Knowing what these functions are and how they operate gives me confidence in my choices and expands dramatically on a good idea when I get one.
 They also direct me to endless sources of subject matter.

-Oil outdoes watercolour only by being dramatic.
 Oils have can have more brightness, boldness, texture, contrast, versatility etc. And if you treat oil like watercolour, you can get some of the same effects.
 But oil is stinky, messy (gets everywhere) and heavy and often problematic for your health if you don’t have a big studio and can’t open the windows in winter.
 I don’t have a big studio, so being a neat freak becomes important.

 Below is an illustration for a book I’ve been working on for many years, Lara Wood.
 It’s oil and smaller than it looks.
 If you look closely you can see Lara being followed by a wolf.
 The above landscape is semi-thick oil, gaining in thickness and loosening up in brush application from top to bottom.
 The Lara Wood painting is all thin oils with some glazing and some dry brush.